AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 **Feature Enhancements in Aviatrix Release 6.5**

 - Added support for AWS BGP over LAN to support multiple peer instances.
 Scale up to 10 BGP over LAN peers per Transit Gateway, and 20 total per Transit Gateway pair.
 This provides a higher throughput, better redundancy, and a consolidation of BGP over LAN peers for on-prem connectivity on a pair of Transit Gateways.
 For more information, see the discussion about `BGP over LAN Multi-Peer <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.html#bgp-over-lan-multi-peer>`_.
 - Added fields “ec2 role” and “app role” in the Controller UI to support custom roles for AWS IAM based accounts.
+It is highly recommended to use a customized name for "ec2 role" and "app role" instead of the Aviatrix default roles for better security.
 - **AVX-15101** - Added support for Azure Government Cloud Availability Zones.

 **Issues Corrected in Aviatrix Release 6.5**